Welcome to Kirkcaldy High School

 - the headteacher's leadership of an improving school.

-We are committed to serving the wider needs of our community and in March 2014, we were honoured to be the recipients of a COSLA EXCELLENCE AWARD for our work in relation to teenage sexual health and pregnancy prevention.
+We are committed to serving the wider needs of our community and in 2014, we were honoured to be the recipients of a COSLA EXCELLENCE AWARD for our work in relation to teenage sexual health and pregnancy reduction.
 Recognising strong partnership working with NHS Fife, our programme was chosen to receive the Chairman's Award.
 This is the top COSLA (Convention of Scottish Local Authorities) Award, and reserved for "exceptional achievement in exceptional circumstances" in the field of public service.
 In recognition, a Fife Council reception, hosted by Provost Cllr.
-Jim Leishman MBE, took place in Glenrothes in May 2014.
+Jim Leishman MBE, took place in Glenrothes.
+This initiative led to our being shortlisted as finalists in the "Children's Services" category of the "Municipal Journal" UK local government awards in London in June 2015.

-We were also shortlisted as a finalist in the Scottish Education Awards 2014 in the Health and Wellbeing section and were selected as the "Kingdom FM" Best School in their "Local Hero" Awards in August 2014.
+We were recent finalists in the Scottish Education Awards in the Health and Wellbeing section and were honoured to be selected as the "Kingdom FM" Best School in their much coveted "Local Hero" Awards.
+We have also been shortlisted in the "STEM" section of the 2016 Scottish Education Awards.